Coleman Legal LLP Logo

 2. Vaginal Mesh Implants

 The Liability for Defective Product Acts 1991 provides the majority of protection in this area.
-It protects consumers from products that do not reach a reasonable level of safety and cause foreseeable injury or damage and it was implemented on the back of EC Directive 85/374.
-The 1991 Act simplifies litigation and the claimant need not show negligence on the part of the producer and can instead rely on proof that the product was defective and also that a causal link exists between the defective nature of the product and the damage suffered.’
+It protects consumers from products that do not reach a reasonable level of safety and cause foreseeable injury or damage, and it was implemented on the back of EC Directive 85/374.
+The 1991 Act simplifies litigation, and the claimant does not need to show negligence on the part of the producer.
+Instead, the claimant can rely on proof that the product was defective and that a causal link exists between the faulty nature of the product and the damage suffered.’

 Under the 1991 Act, a producer is strictly liable for damages in Tort for damage (either to property or an individual) caused wholly or partly by a defect in a product.
 The main effect of the Act is to introduce into Irish Law the principle of “strict” or “no-fault” liability.
 The Act supplements rather than replaces remedies in Contract and Tort.
 Lastly, it is worth distinguishing that the 1991 Act only covers defective and dangerous products – products that are not dangerous but may be poorly made or ‘cheap’ are not covered by the 1991 Act.

-The General Product Safety Regulations 2004, which implemented EC Directive 2001/95, is the principal piece of legislation imposing criminal liability for placing unsafe products on the market.
+The General Product Safety Regulations 2004, which implemented EC Directive 2001/95, is the principal legislation imposing criminal liability for placing unsafe products on the market.

 Liability in tort is fault-based.
 For an action to lie in tort, there must be a duty of care owed by the producer or manufacturer of the product, a breach of that duty of care, and a causal relationship between the breach and the damage caused to the product user.
 Unlike under the 1991 Act, a plaintiff suing in tort may, in certain circumstances, succeed in a negligence action for non-dangerous defects.